Pranshu-Tripathi/EventHive/README.md

     - Ticket Updated ( Updates its replica database ).
     - Expiration Complete ( If expired then order set to cancelled and Order Cancelled event triggered ).
     - Payment Created ( Updates order status to complete ).

+## Expiration Service

+This service has a sole responsibility to notify if a created order has expired.
+Again their are many possible implementations for expiring an event.
+Some options are as below:

+- setTimeOut: Publish a event on timeout.
+Problem here is that timer resets when this service restarts
+- Rely on NATs: NATs will keep on publishing a message until not acknowledged.
+So acknowledge event on expiration.
+Not optimal as too many unnecessary events will clutter the event bus.
+- Message Broker: Implement a service that publishes a event on a scheduled time.
+This is optimal and hence is the expiration service in our use case.

+- Tech Stack: `BullJS`, `Redis`, `Typescript`, `node-nats-client`

+- Deployment
+  - A pod running the expiration service (a expiration queue, which is a message broker)
+  - A pod running the redis database to store the jobs

+We used BullJS that underly schedules Jobs in a redis cache database and processes the events on the scheduled delays.
+This way even if the service restarts we still can retrive the jobs from the database and continue to publish events on expiration of orders.

+This is a worker service that has a cache database and only emits a expiration event for different orders.

+- Events
+  - Publish:
+    - Expiration Complete : ( Order id that has expired )
+  - Listen:
+    - Order Created : ( Schedule a job with 1 min delay and order id as payload.)